Asian shares push higher, dollar eases

 In Australia, minutes of the central bank’s May policy meeting showed it believed wages would likely need to expand “sustainably above 3%” to generate inflation, underscoring how long rates could remain near zero.
 Wage growth is currently running at just 1.4%.

-Australia's benchmark (.AXJO) rose 0.73%, while Singapore stocks (.STI) gained 1.8% after falling 4.5% last week as the country tightened Covid-19 restrictions in response to a rise in the number of community infections. read more
+Australia’s benchmark rose 0.73%, while Singapore stocks gained 1.8% after falling 4.5% last week as the country tightened Covid-19 restrictions in response to a rise in the number of community infections.

 The dollar index was down 0.096%, with the euro 0.10% higher at $1.2165.